 Some people’s biographies read like works of fiction.
 The basic facts of their life are so enormous that their heroism is clear.

-Our latest hero of Tacoma exhibited a defiant spirit from her very earliest days in the City of Destiny.
+Helen B. Stafford exhibited a defiant spirit from her very earliest days in R City.

-When Helen Stafford first came to our city, her life was already notable.
-By the time she passed in 2002, she deserved recognition as one of an inner pantheon of greats who forged a path for our city’s great destiny.
+When she first came to Tacoma, Helen’s life was already notable.
+By the time she passed in 2002, she deserved recognition as one of an inner pantheon of greats who forged a path for future generations.

 The late 19th century was a different time.
 Helen Cecile Beck was born into a family of twelve, which would grow to thirteen.
 One of her parents was formerly enslaved.
 Growing up with that background, through World War I and the Great Depression, Helen earned her degree from Kansas State University in 1920.